mk-wang/Robin/README.md

 - Use arrow keys or WASD to move through the maze
 - Toggle between 2D and 3D modes with the mode switch button
 - In 3D mode:
-  - Look around using the mouse
+  - Adjust the tilt angle using the controls
   - Move forward/backward with W/S or Up/Down arrows
   - Strafe left/right with A/D or Left/Right arrows
+  - The maze is centered in view and surrounded by walls
 - On iPad/touch devices:
   - Use on-screen directional pad to navigate
-  - Swipe to look around in 3D mode
+  - Use pinch and zoom gestures to adjust the tilt in 3D mode
   - Tap the mode button to switch between 2D and 3D
   - Use two fingers to pinch zoom in 2D mode
 - Sound can be muted or adjusted through the in-game controls